-Born in 1968 in the state of Hesse in Central Germany.
+Born in 1968 in the state of Hessen in Central Germany.
 Mother a trained weaver, father a trained wheel wright who earned a living by driving a forklift at the local wood processing plant.
 Common in those days, our family supported itself with a small hold farm.
 With three generations under one roof, every family member did their part to run the farm.
 Crops were used for our own consumption and for feeding the animals throughout the winter.
 Milk was sold to the local dairy plant and surplus grain to a local brewery.

 In 1985 I started my apprenticeship at a local knitting factory to become a Textile Mechanic.
 After a three-year apprenticeship and two years of work experience, I studied at the world renowned Otto-Johansen-Technikum in Reutlingen/Germany.
 Successfully completing the two-year-course, graduating as ‘Staatlich geprüfter Textiltechniker, Schwerpunkt Maschentechnik’ (Government Approved Textile Technician, Major in Stitch Constructions).
 My former company could only offer a position as a mechanic…